ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IBasicManeuverStrategyCruiseProfile.rst

 IBasicManeuverStrategyCruiseProfile
 ===================================

-.. py:class:: IBasicManeuverStrategyCruiseProfile
+.. py:class:: ansys.stk.core.stkobjects.aviator.IBasicManeuverStrategyCruiseProfile

    object

    Interface used to access options for a Cruise Profile Strategy of a Basic Maneuver Procedure.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IBasicManeuverStrategyCruiseProfile

 Overview
 --------